studiointeract/meteor-slack-invite/README.md

 First [create a token for your Slack team here.](https://api.slack.com/web)

-Add that token together with your teamname i your settings.json file.
+Add that token in your settings.json file.
 (Don't forget to start Meteor using it, if you're testing it locally, i.e. meteor --settings settings.json).

 **Example settings.json**
 ```js